gunharth/laravel-lightspeed-api/README.md

 ];
 ```

-Read the [Lightspeed API docs](http://developers.lightspeedhq.com/retail/introduction/introduction/) to learn on how to set the correct values and api keys.
+Read the [Lightspeed eCom API docs](http://developers.lightspeedhq.com/ecom/introduction/introduction/) to learn on how to set the correct values and api keys.

 ## Contributing